Request Free AC Replacement Quote

-What Included In The Outdoor Air Conditioner Replacement?
+What’s Included In The Outdoor Air Conditioner Replacement

 - Removal & disposal of the current outdoor condenser.

-- Installation of the condenser to city code.
+- Install a new condenser to city code.

 - Installs disconnect & whip, proper max circuit protection fuses, and locking caps.

-- Flush line set to accommodate new refrigerant.
+- Acid flush line set to accommodate new refrigerant.

 - 10-year parts warranty & 1-year labor warranty

-What is the deference between a Heat pump and Electric outdoor air conditioner system?
+What is the difference between a heat pump and an electric outdoor air conditioner system?